gherlein/gonetmon/README.md

 # Gonetmon License

-This project is released under the MIT License.
-Please see details [here] (https://gherlein.mit-license.org).
+This project is released under the [MIT License](https://gherlein.mit-license.org).